 In 2018 Ken was awarded an MBE for his services to NHS leadership.
 He is a passionate advocate for supporting the armed forces community and developing research, innovation and education in the NHS.
 He played an instrumental role in the founding of a School of Nursing at the University of Sunderland in 2016 and helped secure a successful bid for the University of Sunderland to become one of five new medical schools across England in 2018.
-Ken is Chair of the Sunderland Partnership Board, a member of the Foundation of Light Development Board and member of the North East and North Cumbria Academic Health Science Network.
+Ken is Chair of the Sunderland Partnership Board, a member of the Foundation of Light Audit Committee and member of the North East and North Cumbria Academic Health Science Network.

 Shaz completed his medical education and training in the North East and began his consultant career at South Tyneside District Hospital in October 2003.